 In no-limit Texas Holdem, two factors are the key to ultimate success.
 The first factor is starting hand selection.
 Players who start with strong hands win much more often than those who hope to “get lucky” or bluff their way through the game even when they’re holding a weak hand.
 The other element is bet sizing.
 Players who bet aggressively can force their opponents into making bad decisions.

 The key to calculating odds in no-limit Texas Holdem is to know how many “outs” a player has.
 “Outs” are cards that will improve a player’s hand.
 For instance, if a player needs to fill an inside straight (4-5-X-7-8), he had four “outs”, since there are four sixes in the deck.

 Once a player knows how many outs he has, he can calculate his odds of filling his hand.
 With two cards to come, a player can multiply his outs by four to estimate his chances.
 For example, a player with five outs after the first three community cards has a 20 percent chance to complete his hand (5 x 4 = 20).
 With only one card to come, the player multiplies his outs by two.
 A player with six outs and one card to come has a 12 percent chance to make his hand (6 x 2 = 12).

-While almost all forms of poker challenge the mind, online Texas Holdem also test the nerves of its players.
-Players new to the game should try the “play money” tables and get accustomed to the speed and mechanics of poker before trying to play the high-stakes games.
+While almost all forms of Poker challenge the mind, online Texas Holdem is by far the most played variation of online Poker that’s played by the lion’s share of players out there.
+Not only does the game test the nerves of its players, but it also allows gamblers to win huge sums of money when playing in live tournaments.
+At GamblingPlanet, we definitely recommend playing Poker or online Blackjack, if you prefer games of skill to ones of pure chance.
+Players who are new to the game should try the “play money” tables and get accustomed to the speed and mechanics of Poker before trying to play the high-stakes games.